Swansea docks: South Dock

-Construction began on the South Dock in 1852 by a private company.
+Construction of the South Dock was begun in 1852 by a private company.
 It was built on a site west of the River Tawe, just south of the North Dock and was not completed until 1859.
 The South Dock was closed in 1971 and was redeveloped in the 1980s.
 The dock itself became the Swansea Marina and the land around the dock was developed as the Maritime Quarter residential area.

 Prince of Wales Dock

 The Swansea Harbour Trust began constructing the Prince of Wales Dock in 1879 on Fabian's Bay to the east of the River Tawe.
 When construction was completed, the Prince of Wales dock was opened on 18 October 1881 by Edward, Prince of Wales, and extended in 1898 to its present size of 27 acre.
-Usage of the Prince of Wales dock declined throughout the latter half of the 20th century.
+Usage of the dock declined throughout the latter half of the 20th century.
 The Prince of Wales Dock is now being redeveloped as the Prince of Wales Marina with 500 berths.
-A new channel with sea lock and holding basin is currently under construction to link the Prince of Wales Dock directly with the River Tawe.
-A basic cable operated wakeboarding facility opened in the Prince of Wales Dock in 2010, but was short-lived.
-The Dock is also the site of the swim section of the yearly Swansea Triathlon.
+A new channel with sea lock and holding basin was built to link the marina directly with the River Tawe.
+A cable-operated wakeboarding facility opened in the Prince of Wales Dock in 2010, but was short-lived.
+The dock is the site of the swim section of the annual Swansea Triathlon.